A Unified MDL-based Binning and Tensor Factorization Framework for PDF Estimation: Introduction

 Accurate density estimation is crucial in many areas of statistics and machine learning, including clustering, classification, and signal processing.
 In particular, mixture models, where the overall distribution is expressed as a weighted sum of component densities, play a key role in modeling complex, multimodal data.
 Recovering both the component densities and their corresponding weights is essential for revealing the underlying distribution and making reliable inferences.

 Although many natural processes are inherently continuous, conventional methods, such as uniform histograms or probability mass functions (PMFs), often fail to capture local variations in the data.
 This is especially true in applications involving complex and multimodal distributions.
 Examples include biological measurements (e.g., gene expression levels in cancer genomics, and multimodal intensity distributions in medical imaging like the BrainWeb MRI dataset \cite{Cocosco1997BrainWebOI}) and agricultural applications.
-For instance, in agricultural contexts, the classification of dry beans relies on physical characteristics such as appearance, size, and internal quality—each exhibiting multimodal distributions~\cite{koklu2020multiclass}.
-However, manual classification is labor-intensive and prone to errors, motivating the need for methods that can reliably capture complex, multimodal distributions.

 Recent advances in tensor-based density estimation have attracted considerable attention in the statistical community (e.g., Anandkumar~\textit{et al.}~\cite{anandkumar2014tensor}; Miranda~\textit{et al.}~\cite{miranda2018tprm}; Gottesman~\textit{et al.}~\cite{gottesman_weighted_nodate}).
-In all these works, the focus is on fully parametric models, in which the mixture components are assumed to belong to a specific parametric family.
-In contrast, our study does not assume any parametric form for the underlying distribution.
+In all these works, the focus is on fully parametric models in which the mixture components are assumed to belong to a specific parametric family.
+In contrast, our method makes no parametric assumption about the underlying density.

-Our approach is most similar to that of Kargas~\textit{et al.}~\cite{kargas2019learning}, who proposed a tensor factorization–based method for learning mixtures.
-In their method, the data is discretized using uniform bins, followed by tensor factorization to recover the discretized PDFs, and finally, sinc interpolation is used to reconstruct the continuous PDF.
-However, uniform bins have been shown to be effective only when the data is approximately uniformly distributed~\cite{rissanen1992density}.
-In contrast, by employing MDL-based binning with quantile cuts, our method overcomes these limitations.
+Our approach is most similar to that of Kargas~\textit{et al.}~\cite{kargas2019learning}, who proposed a tensor–based method for learning mixtures.
+In their work, the dataset is discretized using uniform bins, followed by tensor factorization to recover the discretized PDFs, and finally, sinc interpolation is used to reconstruct the continuous PDF.
+However, uniform bins have been shown to be effective only when the data are approximately uniformly distributed~\cite{rissanen1992density}.
+In contrast, by employing minimum description length (MDL)-based binning with quantile cuts, our method overcomes these limitations.